RHC4TP/operator-workshop/nginx-pod.md

 ## Instructions

-1. Write a YAML file with the following criteria:
+1. Write a YAML file called "nginx.yaml" with the following criteria:

       a.) the resource kind is a Pod